Hero image

 The Vision and Haptics Lab is based in the School of Psychology and Clinical Language Sciences at the University of Reading.
 Work in the lab investigates human multi-sensory perception using techniques that straddle the boundary between Psychology and Engineering.

-Current work is focused in three areas:
+Current work is focused in these areas:

 (3) Elucidating the nature of the internal models that humans construct from multi-sensory data.
 For example, the extent to which the brain models the physical laws governing the environment.